grotius-cnc/cam/README.md

 Now available as .deb package for linux, including desktop launcher. https://github.com/grotius-cnc/simple_cam/releases/tag/1.0.0

-# QT_dxfrw
-Qt project example of the dxfrw c++ library

-This is the same dxfrw lib used in librecad, freecad etc.

-This example show's how to use the dxfrw library and display the dxf content with the opencascade widget.

-Depends : Qt + opencascade library

 Currently implemented:

 - Dxf read, write and save example.